 You found the perfect opal piece to add to your growing accessories collection - now what?
 Since opals are precious and special gems, you'll want to know the best way to care for your new prized possession to keep its lifespan as long and healthy as possible.
 We like to think that opals, just like us, could use a little bit of self care to keep us going.
 Now, this doesn't mean you'll need to share your favorite organic face mask with your new opal studs, but here are a few tips and tricks to keeping your opals pristine.
 Don't worry, it's easy!

-Stimulated opals are sometimes known as lab-created opals.
-The mineral composition of stimulated opals is created through a process similar to what nature does beneath the earth, but in a lab.
-Most of the opals in our Vermeil collection are stimulated opals.
+Simulated opals are sometimes known as lab-created opals.
+The mineral composition of simulated opals is created through a process similar to what nature does beneath the earth, but in a lab.
+Most of the opals in our Vermeil collection are simulated opals.